The Israeli-owned ship docked in Dubai after the mysterious explosion | ExBulletin

 Helios Ray had unloaded cars at various ports in the Persian Gulf before leaving the Middle East for Singapore.
 The blast struck as the ship was sailing from the Saudi port of Dammam from the Gulf of Oman, forcing it to return to Dubai, in the UAE, for inspection.

 Iranian authorities have not commented publicly on the ship.
-The hardline daily Kayhan, whose editor-in-chief was named by Supreme Leader Ayatollah Ali Khamenei, claimed that Helios Ray was probably “on an espionage mission in the region, without providing any evidence to support the claim.”
-Sunday’s report speculated that the ship may have been “trapped in an ambush by a branch of the resistance axis, referring to Iranian representatives in the region.
+The hardline daily Kayhan, whose editor-in-chief was appointed by Supreme Leader Ayatollah Ali Khamenei, claimed that Helios Ray was probably on an espionage mission in the region, without providing any evidence to support the claim.
+Sunday’s report speculated that the ship may have been trapped in an ambush by a branch of the resistance axis, referring to Iranian representatives in the region.

 Iran has also blamed Israel for a series of recent attacks, including one mysterious explosion last summer which destroyed an advanced centrifuge collection plant at its Natanz nuclear facility; and the murder of Mohsen Fakhrizadeh, a senior Iranian scientist who founded the Islamic Republic’s military nuclear program two decades ago.

-Iran Repeated pledges to avenge Fakhrizadeh’s assassination have raised alarms in Israel, especially as the Gulf sees an increase in Israeli traffic following the country’s normalization deals with the UAE and Bahrain.
+Iran’s repeated pledges to avenge Fakhrizadeh’s assassination have raised alarms in Israel, especially as the Gulf sees an increase in Israeli traffic following the countries’ normalization deals with the UAE and Bahrain.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online